+Additionally, I am pursuing research to interpret why LLMs sometimes give dangerous responses to users discussing mental health.
 Interpretability matters to responsible natural language processing because it gives us principled ways to understand and control the behavior of complex models.
-I aim to use my investigation of social concepts in LLMs to develop new strategies for evaluating biases in models and build techniques for steering language generation to be safer and fairer.
+I aim to use my investigation of social concepts in LLMs to build techniques for steering language generation to be safer and fairer.

 Before BU, I graduated from Washington University in St. Louis with a double major in data science and English.
 I developed machine learning methods for predicting cervical cancer recurrence at the Zhang Translational Genomics Laboratory where I was advised by Prof. Jin Zhang.

 In my free time, I coach high school cross country and track & field for Boston Public Schools and compete in local distance running races for Battle Road Track Club.
+In 2025, the girls and boys cross country teams I coach both won the MA XC State Championship!
 At WashU, I was a member of the varsity cross country and track teams.

 If you have any questions, thoughts, or ideas for collaborations, please don’t hesitate to reach out!